Back to Doll Pattern Index

 Here it is as a printable Adobe pdf version

 Then click here for Sewing Instructions which is the oldest, original page on this site!

 I know the skirt piece isn't provided... that's because I based the skirt piece on whatever shape of fabric scrap I had to work with.

 Ten Years Later, Here's the "Second Draft" Pattern back again!

 It had gotten lost in the shuffle, unfortunately.
 I had to recreate it, which I just did now (2013) after several people wrote to ask me where the pattern download link went!

-Go to Instructions page for more pictures and sewing tips...
+Go to the same Instructions page as above, for more pictures and sewing tips

 In this test I tried extending the pattern pieces further down to form skirt shapes, and produced a pretty "princess seams" fit-and-flare dress.

 With the shoulder seam eliminated like this (which I find easier), the skirt's limited to being above-knee length.
 This could be changed by adding shoulder seams again.
 Don't forget to add seam allowances if you do that.

 The first page of the pattern is the bodice alone, the second page includes the skirt extensions if you'd like to cut it all at once.
 Print the extensions and then line them up with the bodice pieces, join with a piece of tape.